Central Bank Currency Swaps Tracker

 Since the financial crisis of 2007, central banks around the world have entered into a multitude of bilateral currency swap agreements with one another.
 These agreements allow a central bank in one country to exchange currency, usually its domestic currency, for a certain amount of foreign currency.
 The recipient central bank can then lend this foreign currency on to its domestic banks, on its own terms and at its own risk.
-Swaps involving the U.S. Federal Reserve were the most important of all the cross-border policy responses to the crisis, helping to alleviate potentially devastating dollar funding problems among non-U.S. banks.
+Swaps involving the U.S. Federal Reserve were the most important of all the cross-border policy responses to the financial crisis, helping to alleviate potentially devastating dollar funding problems among non-U.S. banks.
 Fed swaps again helped to prevent global dollar shortages in early 2020, when the spread of the COVID-19 pandemic plunged the world into deep recession.

 At the bottom of this page, you can explore the evolution of central bank currency swaps over time, in detail, through an interactive map.
 The introductory slideshow below will show you, in brief, how these agreements have evolved, year by year, in terms of the central banks and amount of funds involved.